jeremyf/hydramata-works/documents/high-level-stories.md

   | .optional .keyword .value  | Programming |
 ```

+### Transform in memory Work object to New HTML Document

+Story points: 4

+***Done looks like**

+## Parking Lot

+* Define a Work type's suggested predicates
+* Define a Work type's presentation structure
+* Define an abstract Predicate
 * Transform Database object to in memory Work object
 * Transform Solr object to in memory Work object
 * Transform in memory Work object to SOLR Document
-* Transform in memory Work object to New HTML Document
 * Transform in memory Work object to Edit HTML Document
 * Transform in memory Work object to Show JSON Document
 * Transform user input from Edit Form to in memory Work object